Pest Problems Explained - MEALYBUGS

 Large colonies can weaken the plant because of the amount of sap being taken which can result in yellowing leaves & defoliation.

 Root-feeding species are seen as white patches among the roots when re-potting, especially around the sides of the root ball.
+Care is needed to distinguish them from root aphids

 Mealybug Life Cycle:

 Most mealybug species lay eggs.
-However, the long-tailed mealybug gives birth to live young, while the citrus & vine mealybug produce quantities of "waxy wool" in which they can lay up to 500 eggs.
+However, the long-tailed mealybug gives birth to live young, whilst the citrus & vine mealybug produce quantities of "waxy wool" in which they can lay up to 500 eggs.

 Egg laying may take up to 10 days and reduces the size of the female mealybug considerably.
 The female dies once she has completed laying her eggs.